MontrealCorpusTools/PolyglotDB/docs/source/case_study_vowel_dynamics.rst

 By default, ``analyze_formant_points_refinement()`` automatically generates prototypes for the first iteration of the algorithm from first-pass acoustic measures (using the default paramters--5 formants and a formant ceiling of 5500 Hz).
 Since prototypes are only as good as the acoustic measures from which they are generated, this approach may not always be reliable.
 In our experience, however, even mediocre prototypes have produced better results than not doing any sort of 'refinement' (for example, using option A above instead), but your mileage may vary.

 It's possible to instead specify prototypes for each phone from a CSV file (for any phones lacking prototypes, the default method will be used instead).
 Ideally, these will have been generated from a decently-large set of robustly hand-checked formant measures obtained from data that are as representative as possible of the new data for which acoustic measures are being obtained.
 Here, we'll use prototypes generated from hand measurements of 100 randomly sampled tokens of each of the 17 vowel phones from the *ParlBleu* corpus: these can be found in the ``prototypes.csv`` file.
-(If you use these in your own research, please cite Lipari et al., forthcoming.)
+(If you use these in your own research, please cite :cite:alp:`lipari24donnees`.)
 The general method (but not the exact implementation details) used to generate these prototypes is shown below.
 (When re-running the scripts for yourself, you may skip to step ii.)

 *Making prototypes from scratch*

 A good way to obtain prototypes for a corpus is to hand-measure a random subset of vowels from the corpus at hand.
-For this, we'll use the excellent *Praat* plugin *Fast Track* (Barreda, 2021).
+For this, we'll use the excellent *Praat* plugin *Fast Track* :cite:p:`barreda21fast`.
 Like PolyglotDB, *Fast Track* obtains multiple candidate analyses for every token and attempts to automatically select the best one, albeit in a slightly different way: the number of formants is fixed at 5.5, and the formant ceiling is manipulated within a user-defined range.
 The optimal candidate is determined based on the smoothness of the formant tracks (and optionally, also using some simple heuristics)--the idea being that excessive jitter is typically a sign of a formant tracking error (since articulators can only move relatively slowly and gradually).
 While convenient, this method is still suceceptible to errors (since it's possible to have a candidate which hallucinates or skips a formant while having smooth tracks), and should not be trusted blindly.
 The beauty of *Fast Track* is that it allows the user to easily compare the different candidates visually against the spectrogram and override the automatic selection procedure as needed.

 Before we can run *Fast Track*, we need to obtain the random sample of vowels we want to manually analyze.
 First, we run a simple PolyglotDB query for all vowel tokens of interest in the corpus.
 Here, we'll require the vowels be at least 50 ms long in order to avoid any overly-reduced tokens.